jundalisay/spblist/content/en/material/solutions/levitation.md

   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
 icon: /icons/spmat.png
+aliases:
+  /material/levitation
 ---

 <!-- In a past post, we explained [Material Bands for contact forces](/material/principles/part-5/chapter-03) by starting with an example of action at a distance, as levitation.
 This was to introduce the concept of metaphysical Effort, as being different from the physical Force from Newton. -->

-The Relativity of Einstein is totally debunked by the reality of non-magnetic levitation.
-This is done through the cancellation of the most1's which is done by aligning the channels in the atoms for them to pass through.
+The Relativity of Einstein is totally debunked by the reality of non-magnetic levitation and prelevitation as seen in:

+- levitating Buddhist monks
+- Egyptian pyramid blocks and other ancient blocks made lighter for easier construction

+ This is done through "atom-shaking" which aligns atoms to allow qosts (virtual spacetime particles called 2nd Element in Cartesian Physics) to pass through.

-This alignment is done through the force of the aether or moa2.
+This alignment is done through the force of the aether or soa (substance of aether) since the aether is the superior Element or Layer.
+We notate this force as Effort or `E`.
+This then matches our universal equation `E::Gl`

+{{< i s="/graphics/super/egl.png" a="The Eagle" c="" >}}

 <!--
 Here, we explain Effort as implemented to create action-at-a-distance, something that is not known in Physics.
 This is  because Einstein cancelled the aether which facilitates it.